Olaf Scholz: First Mayor of Hamburg (2011–2018)

-Scholz has been criticized in November and December 2021 for emerging details about his handling of the CumEx tax fraud at M. M. Warburg & Co. when he was the mayor of Hamburg.
+In late 2021, Scholz was widely criticised for his handling of the CumEx tax fraud at M. M. Warburg & Co. when he was the mayor of Hamburg.

-Vice Chancellor and Minister of Finance, 2018–2021
+Vice Chancellor and Minister of Finance (2018–2021)

-After a lengthy period of government formation following the 2017 federal election, during which the CDU, CSU and SPD agreed to continue in coalition, Scholz was accepted by all parties as Federal Minister of Finance.
-Scholz was sworn in alongside the rest of the Government on 14 March 2018, also taking the role of Vice Chancellor of Germany under Angela Merkel.
-Within his first months in office, Scholz became one of Germany's most popular politicians, reaching an approval rating of 50 per cent.
+After a lengthy period of inter-party negotiations following the 2017 federal election, during which the CDU, CSU and SPD agreed to continue in coalition, Scholz was appointed Federal Minister of Finance.
+Scholz was sworn in alongside the rest of the fourth Merkel cabinet on 14 March 2018, also taking the role of Vice Chancellor of Germany under Angela Merkel.
+Within his first months in office, Scholz became one of Germany's most popular politicians, reaching an approval rating of 50%.

 In 2019, Scholz ran for leader of the SPD, but lost to Norbert Walter-Borjans.